IHM Kolkata

-Institute of Hotel Management Catering Technology & Applied Nutrition, Kolkata, generally known as IHM Kolkata, is a hospitality management school located Kolkata, IHM Kolkata was founded in 1963 at its temporary road on 21, Convent Road.
+Institute of Hotel Management Catering Technology and Applied Nutrition, Kolkata, generally known as IHM Kolkata, is a hospitality management school located Kolkata, IHM Kolkata was founded in 1963 at its temporary road on 21, Convent Road.
 The institute was founded by Mr. P. A. Koshy.
 It was started with a total of 16 students only.
 In 1980 the campus was shifted to P-16, Taratala Road, Kolkata.

 About the Institute

-IHM, Taratala, Kolkata is a co-educational institute offering Bachelor Degree program in Hospitality & Hotel Administration that is accredited jointly by National Council for Hotel Management, Noida and Indira Gandhi Open university, New Delhi.
+IHM, Taratala, Kolkata is a co-educational institute offering Bachelor Degree program in Hospitality & Hotel Administration that is accredited jointly by National Council for Hotel Management, Noida and Jawaharlal Nehru University, New Delhi.
 IHM, Kolkata provides instruction in English to students of any race, nationality, sex, color, religion or creed who have successfully completed a full higher secondary school program.